Volunteer at the Library

 - Verification of hours worked for your portfolio or resume

-- Commitment for at least 2 hours per week or 36 hours per school semester.
+- A commitment of at least 2 hours per week or 36 hours per school semester.
+Students are limited to work a maximum of 4 hours per day.

 WHAT TEEN LIBRARY VOLUNTEERS DO: